ASmith1983/Flash-cards/README.md

 * Creating a user story help me focus on who was my intended audience and what my basic goals were for the project.
   * Game was created for a single player with specific MVP goals:
     <br><br>
+    Example of project layout using Trello to design and create ideas:
+<br><br>
           ![This is a alt text.](https://github.com/ASmith1983/Flash-cards/blob/main/Images%26gifs/FlashCards-%20img:gif/Flash%20Cards-%20User%20stories.jpg "Flashcards-userStories.")